Ontotext-AD/concept-extraction-docs/_v1_0_0-docs/annotating_content.md

 ### Introduction

-This section describes how to annotate documents with CES (Concept Extraction Service).
+This section describes how to annotate documents with CES.

 *Annotating* a document is the process of adding a set of meta data about words or phrases in an unstructured text.

 A *mention* is a slice of text with attached meta data features.
 Mentions always have:

-* *type* \- the type of annotation,  usually _Person_, _Organization_ or _Location_, but other types can be returned
+* *type* - the type of annotation,  usually _Person_, _Organization_ or _Location_, but other types can be returned;
-* *startOffset*, *endOffset* \- 0-based offsets in the original text
+* *startOffset*, *endOffset* - 0-based offsets in the original text;
-* *features* map containing any number of properties/features depending on the mention origin
+* *features* map containing any number of properties/features depending on the mention origin.

-A *mention* is usually (but not necessarily) associated with a *concept* - a concept is a real-world entity that we recognized, a mention is a reference to that concept.
+A mention is usually (but not necessarily) associated with a *concept*.
+A concept is a real-world entity that we recognized, a mention is a reference to that concept.

-For example, annotating the text {{Hello London}} will yield a mention similar to the one below.
-The only mention has offsets within the original text and is associated with the concept http://dbpedia.org/resource/London
+For example, annotating the text "Hello London" will yield a mention similar to the one below.
+The only mention has offsets within the original text and is associated with the concept `http://dbpedia.org/resource/London`.
-{code:javascript}
+<pre><code>
 {
 	"name": "London",
 	"startOffset": 9,